 Prior to the first fertilizer application, soil samples were taken in all the treatment plots for baseline soil physicobiochemical analysis.
-These included; texture, bulk density, soil pH, total soil organic carbon (TOC) stocks, total nitrogen stocks, C/N ratio, exchangeable bases, ECEC, and Bray extractable P. For the 0-10 cm depth, soil monoliths (20 cm (L) x 20 cm (W) x 10 cm (D)) were carefully taken from ten different locations within each plot of the NME (n = 32 plots) using a spade.
-However, for deeper soil layers (0-30 cm and 30-50 cm), samples were obtained outside the established NME plots in order to minimize modifications to the microenvironment inside the NME plots.
-Deeper soil sampling was done during a reconnaissance survey conducted at approximately 500 m from the current location of the NME site.
-During the reconnaissance survey, sixteen plots (n = 16) were established and samples taken from five different locations in each plot for every depth interval (i.e. 0-30 cm and 30-50 cm) using an auger (diameter = 30 mm).
-The samples from each depth were mixed thoroughly in a basin, and about 500 g of the homogenized samples sent to the soils laboratory of the University of Göttingen, Germany, for analysis.
+These included texture, bulk density, soil pH, total soil organic carbon (TOC) stocks, total nitrogen stocks, C/N ratio, exchangeable bases, ECEC, and Bray extractable P. Soil samples were obtained at 0 - 0.1, 0.1 - 0.3, and 0.3 - 0.5 m depth intervals at ten random locations in each plot for C and N analysis.
+For deeper depths, soil samples were taken from five locations in each plot.
+Soil samples from the same depth were then pooled together in a plastic bucket, thoroughly mixed, and a 500 g homogenized sample (a total of three samples i.e. one per depth per plot) sent to University of Göttingen in Germany for analysis.
 Soil texture was determined using a Bouyoucos hydrometer.
 Soil pH was determined in 1:2.5 (soil water) suspension.
-Soil bulk density for every depth in each plot was calculated from the mass of oven dried soil (at 105°C for 48 hours) and the volume of the Kopecky ring (volume = 251 cm3) used in collecting the soil sample.
+Soil bulk density for every depth per plot was calculated from the mass of oven dried soil (at 105°C for 48 hours) and the volume of the Kopecky ring (Volume = 251 cm3; diameter = 8 cm, height = 5 cm) used in collecting the soil sample.
 Note that soil bulk density was corrected for stone content.
-The soils were tested for presence of inorganic carbon (IC) using dilute hydrochloric acid, and were found to be devoid of any IC.
+The experimental site soils were tested for presence of inorganic carbon (IC) using dilute hydrochloric acid, and were found to be devoid of any IC.
 Hence, TOC and N were determined using a CN elemental analyzer (Vario EL Cube, Elementar Analysis Systems GmbH, Hanau, Germany) and stocks later calculated from bulk density measurements.
 Exchangeable base cations (Ca, Mg, K, Na, Al, and ECEC) were determined on the 1-2 mm earth fraction of the collected soil samples.

-170 2.4 Soil greenhouse gas fluxes and soil environmental control measurements
+2.4 Soil greenhouse gas fluxes and soil environmental control measurements